betrusted-io/betrusted-io.github.io/avalanche-noise.md

 Entropy = 7.542359 bits per byte.
 ```

-Which is about 0.945 bits per bit of entropy and closer to the
+Which is about 0.945 bits per bit of entropy, and closer to the
-expected result.
+expected result of 0.93 bits per bit.

 Dieharder is not at all happy about the reduction in entropy: